 Whereas another similar but more potent phytocannabinoid is THCP.

 - 25MG D9

 - Money back guarantee if you don’t like them!

 As a rule of thumb, HHC is one of the new cannabinoids to hit the market.
 Unfortunately, being so new, the available scientific studies about the effects of HHC on the human body are non-existent.

-In my experience, the HHC experience is very similar to the type of high we get with THC.
+In my experience, the HHC high is very similar to the type of buzz we get with THC.

 By comparison, HHC closely resembles the feeling we experience with Delta 9 THC rather than the feeling of Delta 8 THC.

 - Body relaxation